 2021 – today

-The evolution of the Volvo logo has led to the fact that the “shield and spear of Mars” is now difficult to recognize.
-In the round frame, which was always intact, suddenly, there was an empty gap.
+The evolution of the Volvo logo has made the “shield and spear of Mars” difficult to recognize.
+Suddenly, an empty gap appeared in the round frame, which had always been intact.
 And the arrow, which merged with the ring, was separated from it.
-Now it is recessed down – exactly in the place where the hole is located.
-Inside the central white circle, the name of the car brand is traditionally written, but the letters do not have the usual quadrangular base.
+Now, it is recessed down exactly where the hole is located.
+Inside the central white circle, the car brand’s name is traditionally written, but the letters lack the usual rectangular base.
 The word and geometric elements are painted black, not the most saturated shade.

 Font and Colors

 The logo uses the Clarendon Text Bold Font, an elegant serif typeface designed by Robert Besley and released in 1845 by Thorowgood and Co.
-Of the modern options, Besley and Clarendon Bold from Hermann Eidenbenz are close to it.
+Among modern options, Besley and Clarendon Bold by Hermann Eidenbenz are close to it.

-The color palette is scarce because the company adheres to the proprietary range, which includes gray with many shades – from dark graphite to mirror chrome.
-Cobalt blue spectrum is also used.
+The color palette is scarce because the company adheres to its proprietary range, which includes gray in many shades from dark graphite to mirror chrome.
+The cobalt blue spectrum is also used.
 Early versions of the logo featured gold and red.

-That’s not to say that Volvo replaced its logo in 2020 because it continues to use the old version in parallel.
-The new minimalist wordmark was added to make it easier to reproduce.
-It appears in promotional materials, on the wheel hubs, and in the center of the steering wheel.
+The company introduced a new minimalist text sign to make it easier to reproduce and more versatile.
+This new design appears in promotional materials, on wheel hubs, and in the center of the steering wheel.

 What’s the symbol for a Volvo?